PINTO0309/onnx2tf/README.md

     which can take a very long time depending on the model complexity.

   -agje, --auto_generate_json_on_error
-    Attempts to generate a parameter replacement JSON when accuracy validation finds errors greater than 1e-2.
+    Attempts to generate a parameter replacement JSON when conversion fails or when accuracy validation finds errors greater than 1e-2.
 Useful for quickly capturing fixes during -cotof runs.
 Disabled by default to avoid unexpected file generation.

   -dms, --disable_model_save
     Does not save the converted model.
 For CIs RAM savings.